Welcome to today's edition of the Rush 24-7 podcast.

 Drive-by media today, really, either narrowly focused or very ignorant, actually discuss here and are surprised at how anti-Semitic the Hezbos are.

-This is Anderson Cooper last night on CNN in Northern Israel along the Israeli-Lebanon border interviewing the New York magazine's Jeffrey Goldberg, Cooper says, I think what's been lost at a lot of this coverage is just how anti-Semitic Hezbollah is in the rhetoric.
+Cooper says, I think what's been lost in a lot of this coverage is just how anti-Semitic Hezbollah is in the rhetoric.

-I can't believe that's a very important thing.
+I can't believe that.

 Absolutely fascinating, Anderson.

-Uh the anti-Semitism, there's two things that are fascinating about it.
+The anti-Semitism, there's two things that are fascinating about it.

-One is how embedded in the the core of Hezbollah ideology, anti-Semitism is.
+One is how embedded in the core of Hezbollah ideology anti-Semitism is.

 And I don't mean anti-Israel thinking or anti-Zionism.

-I mean Frank anti-Semitism.
+I mean frank anti-Semitism.

-The other thing that's so interesting about it is how blunt they are and how frank they are about uh their anti-Semitism.
+The other thing that's so interesting about it is how blunt they are and how frank they are about their anti-Semitism.

-They don't hide it, they don't try to mask it in any way.
+They don't try to mask it in any way.

-They state very openly to you when you ask uh their their exact feelings about Jews, which are quite extreme.
+They state very openly to you when you ask their exact feelings about Jews, which are quite extreme.

 It's just fascinating, folks.

-It's just it's it's beyond belief.
+It's just, it's beyond belief.

 The anti-Semitism of a militant Islamist terrorist organization.